bregman-arie/system-design-notebook/README.md

 The number of tasks/actions per unit of time

+### Databases

+[Wikipedia](https://en.wikipedia.org/wiki/Database): "a database is an organized collection of data stored and accessed electronically from a computer system."

+Perhaps the most basic example for a database would be a file on filesystem.
+This file can store information on people and their addresses, it can contain information on types of wine, or any other organized data.

+Even though a file can be considered a database, you'll not find it used in system designs.
+Databases today are full and rich services that supports much more than just storing your data.

+#### Types

+##### SQL

+##### NoSQL

+#### Replication

+[Wikipedia](https://en.wikipedia.org/wiki/Replication_(computing)): "Replication in computing involves sharing information so as to ensure consistency between redundant resources, such as software or hardware components, to improve reliability, fault-tolerance, or accessibility."

+You'll see in many system designs that it's quite common to have separate instance for writes and another instance for reads.
+Thing is, when you split it into read and write instances, you have to make sure the data is consistent.
+This is where replication becomes relevant.

 ### DNS

 [Wikipedia](https://en.wikipedia.org/wiki/Domain_Name_System): "Most prominently, it translates more readily memorized domain names to the numerical IP addresses needed for locating and identifying computer services and devices with the underlying network protocols."